kiasaki/blog/content/posts/2014-10-13-time-for-getting-down-to-business.md

 slug = "getting-down-to-business"
 +++

-This post is about moving on and things to come!
-Two weeks ago I quitted my job.
-This has been a hell of a ride uphill and I have learned tons about clients, e-commerce, SEO, caring for UX and thinking about feature you build, managing projects and expectations.
-Apart from that, while working at Anekdotes and going to school I worked on plenty of personnal projects and read tons to improove my web developper skills.
+This post is part an anouncement that I left full time employment and am looking for what's next and part tips on being a good entrepreneur.
+It has been quite the uphill battale, I have learned a lot about clients, e-commerce, SEO, caring for UX and thinking about features you build, managing projects and expectations.
+Apart from that, while working at Anekdotes and going to school I worked on plenty of personnal projects and read a lot to improove my web developper skills.
 I have always been passionate and amazed at how much the tech world has to offer in terms of learning opportinities!
 I love it!

-But today, I feel like there more I could do, I read more and more about business, startups, and lifestyle design and all that vibes in unison with the way I think and what I wish to do.
+Today, I feel like there is more I could do, I read more and more about business, startups, and lifestyle design and all that matches with the way I think and what I wish to do.
-So what comes next is more learning oppotunities, meeting alot of new people and working on projects I am passionate about.
+So what comes next is more learning oppotunities, meeting alot of new people and working on projects I am passionate about for all kinds of entrepreneurs.

 I once read a blog post from [Adii Pienaar](http://adii.me) that listed the 5 steps to becoming a better entrepreneur: